 July 1, 2021

-Basquiat, Banksy, Shepard Fairey, Keith Haring, KAWS, Mr. Brainwash — these major names in the art world all began on the street.
+Street art… Basquiat, Banksy, Shepard Fairey, Keith Haring, KAWS, Mr. Brainwash — these major names in the art world all began it all.
 The rebellious legacy of this form reshaped the cultural landscape, with work garnering millions at auction and the style influencing generations of painters, graphic designers and just about anyone working in the visual arts.

 Most people would say that contemporary street art started with a simple line drawing that popped up all over Europe during World War II.
 Known as Kilroy, this long-nosed character became a kind of challenge.